gustavo-iniguez-goya/decloacker/README.md

 - [ ] Read options from a configuration file.
 - [ ] Dump logs in json and structured text.
 - [ ] Add more options to scan for malicious lkms.
+- [ ] Compare connections listed in /proc/net/* as well as the output of netstat/ss/lsof, with the connections found in kernel.

 ### Examples